radualexandrub/Angular-URL-Parser-and-Builder-App/README.md

 ## Features

 - Enter your desired URL to see all of its components
-- Modify URL's query parameters to get a new modified URL
+- Modify (or add new) URL's query parameters to get a new modified URL
 - Responsive on every device
 - Dark mode
 - Choose your favorite accent color! - Useful when multiple instances (tabs) of this app are open simultaneously
+- Save your new (modified) URLs to LocalStorage to use them later!

 ## Screenshots